DENG-MIT/reactorch/README.md

 ## Requirements

-* PyTorch >= 1.5
+* PyTorch
-* Cantera >= 2.5
+* Cantera >= 2.5.0
+* ruamel.yaml

 Detailed instructions on installing the dependent packages can be found in the [wiki page](https://github.com/DENG-MIT/reactorch/wiki/Installation).
-Some modules might not work with older versions of PyTorch and Cantera.
-But you stil can have a try with older versions to see if it is enough for you.

 ## Usage